 To any scruffy-looking nerf-herder who doesn't know, Galaxy of Heroes (GoH) is a mobile strategy game where players select squads of five Star Wars characters and participate in a variety of contests.
 Collecting and strengthening your fighters takes much time and effort, and you'll have to decide which champions are worth investing in.

-Imperial Marksmanship (Basic): Deal damage to target.
+- Imperial Marksmanship (Basic): Deal damage to target.
 Has high damage variance.

-Stormtrooper Bravado (Special): Taunts and grants Empire allies Defense Up.
+- Stormtrooper Bravado (Special): Taunts and grants Empire allies Defense Up.
 Stormtrooper has a chance to remove some Turn Meter from each enemy when hit while Taunting.

-Wall of Stormtroopers (Unique): Stormtrooper gains extra Defense for each living Empire ally.
+- Wall of Stormtroopers (Unique): Stormtrooper gains extra Defense for each living Empire ally.

 Hard to blame Vader for killing his own men since he had to work with these dinguses.
 Stormtrooper functions best in an Empire team, so he's already situational in use, and even when in his prime, there are far better characters.
-He has a decent Taunt, but is limited to a terrible basic attack while waiting for its cooldown, or if he gets hit with Ability Block.
+He has a decent Taunt, but is limited to a terrible basic attack while waiting for the Taunt's cooldown, or if he gets hit with Ability Block.

-Plus, the Wall of Stormtroopers ability really only shines in Empire teams, and if you're going that route, you'll want Imperial Royal Guard as your Empire Tank; he's brandishes a far better basic attack while still offering stellar defense.
+Plus, the Wall of Stormtroopers ability really only shines in Empire teams, and if you're going that route, you'll want Imperial Royal Guard as your Empire Tank; he brandishes a far better basic attack while still offering stellar defense.

 4. Hoth Rebel Scout

-Bold Maneuvers (Basic): Attacks with a chance to gain Turn Meter for all allies.
+- Bold Maneuvers (Basic): Attacks with a chance to gain Turn Meter for all allies.

-Rebel Assault (Special): Attacks with a chance to Stun.
+- Rebel Assault (Special): Attacks with a chance to Stun.
 Also gain Turn Meter on a Critical Hit.

-Hope of the Alliance (Unique): Scout gains Turn Meter whenever an Empire foe perishes.
+- Hope of the Alliance (Unique): Scout gains Turn Meter whenever an Empire foe perishes.

 4. Hoth Rebel Soldier

-Cover Fire (Basic): Attacks with a chance to inflict Offense Down.
+- Cover Fire (Basic): Attacks with a chance to inflict Offense Down.

-Hold the Line (Special): Taunt and give Rebel allies Defense Up.
+- Hold the Line (Special): Taunt and give Rebel allies Defense Up.
 Small chance for HRS to also gain Health Up.

-Rebel Momentum (Unique): HRS gains Defense Up whenever an Empire foe perishes.
+- Rebel Momentum (Unique): HRS gains Defense Up whenever an Empire foe perishes.
 He also recovers health and gains a chance to Counter while he has Defense Up.

 2. Nightsister Acolyte

-Strike from the Shadows (Basic): Attack with chance to gain Stealth.
+- Strike from the Shadows (Basic): Attack with chance to gain Stealth.

-Sacrificial Magicks (Special): Attacks a foe.
+- Sacrificial Magicks (Special): Attacks a foe.
 If this defeats an enemy, gain some Turn Meter and dispel all negative status effects from allies.

-Thrill of Victory (Unique): Acolyte gains extra Critical Chance and recovers some health upon landing a Critical.
+- Thrill of Victory (Unique): Acolyte gains extra Critical Chance and recovers some health upon landing a Critical.

-Plus, as of this writing, the Nightsister units in GoH are in dire need of more members and good Leader abilities, so Acolyte just doesn't have a place in competitive play.
+The final nail in the coffin, as of this writing, the Nightsister units in GoH are in dire need of more members and good Leader abilities, so Acolyte just doesn't have a place in competitive play.

-Break Open (Basic): Attacks foe.
+- Break Open (Basic): Attacks foe.
 Deals double damage to Droids.

 - Droid Experts (Special): Attacks all foes, chance to Stun Droids.

 - One Step Ahead (Unique): Ugnaught gains Evasion for each Droid Enemy, and gains Turn Meter whenever he evades an attack.

 Ask any movie critic which Star Wars movie reigns supreme, and they'll likely answer The Empire Strikes Back (that's true).
 Ask them to name the most interesting character from that movie and they'll undoubtedly name the Ugnaughts, the elderly Hobbits who really saved the day (that's sarcasm).
 These guys were in Cloud City.
 I hope that tidbit fascinates you, because it's the most interesting thing to be said about them.